openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/nenaspd01z_0_0.md

 ### Parameter 5: Ambent illumination LUX level

-Lux value which determines when the light sensor is activated 5\.
-AMBIENT ILLUMINATION LUX LEVEL This parameter can set Lux value which determines when the light sensor is activated.
-If the ambient illumination level falls bellow this value and a person moves across or within the detection area, PIR sensor will send Z-Wave ON command (i.e. BASIC\_set (value = parameter 3) to an associated device and activate it.
+Lux value which determines when the light sensor is activated
+5. AMBIENT ILLUMINATION LUX LEVEL This parameter can set Lux value which determines when the light sensor is activated.
+If the ambient illumination level falls bellow this value and a person moves across or within the detection area, PIR sensor will send Z-Wave ON command (i.e. BASIC_set (value = parameter 3) to an associated device and activate it.

 Function: Lux Level Set